elastisys/compliantkubernetes/docs/user-guide/self-managed-services/kafka.md

 The example files provided by Strimzi [here](https://github.com/strimzi/strimzi-kafka-operator/tree/0.38.0/examples/kafka) serves as a good starting point.

-Compliant Kubernetes requires that resource requests are specified for all containers.
+Welkin requires that resource requests are specified for all containers.
 By default, the Strimzi Cluster Operator does not specify CPU and memory resource requests and limits for its deployed operands.

 Refer to [Further reading](#further-reading) for more information about resources.